 For example, how many new emails do you send each day?
-How many meetings do you organize and how many notes do you create?
-Instead of jumping back and forth between your keyboard and mouse, here are some tips to help streamline your most common tasks in Outlook.
+How many meetings do you organize, and how many notes do you create?
+Instead of jumping back and forth between your keyboard and mouse, master these methods to streamline your most common tasks in Outlook.
 With these tips, you can save time and get more done each day.

 EyeSouth Partners Suffers Preventable Breach

 Early this February, Georgia-based EyeSouth Partners began notifying more than 24,000 patients that their protected health information was most likely compromised due to a cyber intrusion into the organization's email system.
 That breach was discovered last October and during the investigation, officials determined the unauthorized access began more than a month earlier.
 The EyeSouth attack is thought to have affected patient names, health insurance carriers, and some account balance information.
 Could your email system hold strong against a cyber attack?
 Call us today at 281-403-9561 to discuss email security measures or visit our healthcare page.

 In case you haven't heard, extended support for Windows 7 and Windows Server 2008 will be ending in January 2020.
 So now is the time to start planning for your upgrade.
 Don’t wait until the end of the year when everyone will be buying and installing new computers and servers to get their tax deductions.